Centaur (rocket stage): Centaur A-D (Atlas)

 On 30 May 1966, an Atlas-Centaur boosted the first Surveyor lander towards the Moon.
 This was followed by six more Surveyor launches over the next two years, with the Atlas-Centaur performing as expected.
 The Surveyor program demonstrated the feasibility of reigniting a hydrogen engine in space and provided information on the behavior of LH2 in space.

 By the 1970s, Centaur was fully mature and had become the standard rocket stage for launching larger civilian payloads into high Earth orbit, also replacing the Atlas-Agena vehicle for NASA planetary probes.

+An updated version, called Centaur-D1A (powered by RL10A-3-3 engines), was used on the Atlas-SLV3D came into use during the 1970s.

+The Centaur-D1AR was used for the Atlas-SLV3D and Atlas G came into use during the 1970s and 1980s.

-By the end of 1989, Centaur-D and -G had been used as the upper stage for 63 Atlas rocket launches, 55 of which were successful.
+By the end of 1989, Centaur-D had been used as the upper stage for 63 Atlas rocket launches, 55 of which were successful.

 Saturn I S-V

-The Saturn I was designed to fly with a S-V third stage to enable payloads to go beyond low earth orbit (LEO).
+The Saturn I was designed to fly with a S-V third stage to enable payloads to go beyond low Earth orbit (LEO).
 The S-V stage was intended to be powered by two RL-10A-1 engines burning liquid hydrogen as fuel and liquid oxygen as oxidizer.
 The S-V stage was flown four times on missions SA-1 through SA-4, all four of these missions had the S-V's tanks filled with water to be used a ballast during launch.
 The stage was not flown in an active configuration.

 Centaur D-1T (Titan III)

-The Centaur D was improved for use on the far more powerful Titan III booster in the 1970s, with the first launch of the resulting Titan IIIE in 1974.
+The Centaur D-1T (powered by RL10A-3-3 engines) was an improved version for use on the far more powerful Titan III booster in the 1970s, with the first launch of the resulting Titan IIIE in 1974.
 The Titan IIIE more than tripled the payload capacity of Atlas-Centaur, and incorporated improved thermal insulation, allowing an orbital lifespan of up to five hours, an increase over the 30 minutes of the Atlas-Centaur.

 The first launch of Titan IIIE in February 1974 was unsuccessful, with the loss of the Space Plasma High Voltage Experiment (SPHINX) and a mockup of the Viking probe.
 It was eventually determined that Centaur's engines had ingested an incorrectly installed clip from the oxygen tank.

 The next Titan-Centaurs launched Helios 1, Viking 1, Viking 2, Helios 2, Voyager 1, and Voyager 2.
 The Titan booster used to launch Voyager 1 had a hardware problem that caused a premature shutdown, which the Centaur stage detected and successfully compensated for.
 Centaur ended its burn with less than 4 seconds of fuel remaining.

-Centaur (Atlas G)
+Centaur D-1T specifications

-Centaur was introduced on the Atlas G and was carried over to the very similar Atlas I.

-Shuttle-Centaur (Centaur G and G-Prime)
+The Centaur D-1T had the following general specifications: